OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## application-specific API

 Application-specific APIs provide strongly-typed objects that can be used to interact with objects that are native to a specific Office application.
 For example, you can use the Excel JavaScript APIs to access worksheets, ranges, tables, charts, and more. application-specific APIs are currently available for Excel, OneNote, PowerPoint, and Word.
+See [Application-specific API model](../develop/using-the-application-specific-api-model.md) to learn more.

 See also: [Common API](#common-api).